emojicode/emojicode.github.io/src/reference/references.md

 The return of a method is normally immutable (which, of course, only concerns value types).
-However, the following code does work and it is very desirable that it does so:
+However, the following code does work and it is very desirable that it do so:

 ```
 🏁🍇